 Small patio to the rear of the property with table and chairs.
-Plenty of on-street parking nearby but a private off-road parking space is available for one car (no campers or trailers) which is about a 7 minute walk from the property.
+A private off-road parking space is available for one car (no campers or trailers) which is about a 7 minute walk from the property.
 If you require this parking space please ensure you send us details of your number plate and the make and model of the car at time of booking.

 Bedding and Linen: Linen and towels provided, please bring your own beach towels.

 NOTES: No smoking.
-Super-fast fibre optic broadband & WiFi provided.
+Super-fast fibre optic broadband (fibre to the premises) and WiFi provided.
 Mobile phone reception varies.

 - Saturday changeover

 - 3 Bedrooms